Ellen Clarke Temple Research Fellowship in Texas Women’s History

 The Ellen Clarke Temple Research Fellowship in Texas Women’s History is given annually for the best proposal for research in the history of women in Texas.

 The proposal must be no longer than two pages.
 It must specify the purpose of the research, the need for the money, and provide a description of the product that will result (article, book, exhibition, other).
 The fellowship will be announced at the Association's Annual Meeting in March 2021.
 Judges may withhold the fellowship at their discretion.
 Recipients are required to provide quarterly progress updates to the Ruthe Winegarten Foundation for Texas Women’s History during the research period.

 Individuals wishing to apply should submit an application form (and attach the proposal and a curriculum vita) by October 15, 2020.
-Only electronic copies submitted by the deadline will be considered.
+Only electronic copies submitted through the above link and received by the deadline will be considered.